OpenSourceArtMusicCulture/Project_1/README.md

 * Take a head, torso, or legs piece
 * Needlepoint over the image
 * Bring needlepoint to class
+* Submit a photo of your needlepoint work to the assignment on LMS

 ## Critique: